Last Updated on

 As promised, we’ll make sure to wrap up with a summary chart so you how to navigate these honorific hazards.

-- Make sure you don’t use the honorific to talk about yourself (i.e. first person).
+As you use theses, remember that you shouldn’t use Korean honorifics to talk about yourself (i.e. first person).

 |드리다||준비해 드릴게요 (I'll prepare for you)||고맙습니다 (Thank you)|